 Although I graduated Magna Cum Laude, my academic experience was not a smooth ride.
 Not only did I have to fit five classes into my schedule, but I made time for internships, volunteer projects, and work.
 Since I came from a financially disadvantaged home, I always had two jobs.
 There was one semester that I interned at the State Senate, worked two jobs, and took five classes.
-That was the first hectic semester I had in the few semesters in college and I still managed to get a 3.5 G.P.A.
+That was the first hectic semester I had in the few semesters I had in college and managed to get a 3.5 G.P.A.
 Although that was not a low average, a lot was put to the test during that period.
-That was the semester when I realized my strengths: working under pressure, prioritizing responsibilities, and managing my time effectively, to name a few.
-These are skills that do not only apply to academics but are transferable to everyday life.
-Later in my college years, I was placed in a similar situation, but that situation felt worse.
+That was the semester when I realized my strengths; working under pressure, prioritizing, and managing my time effectively to name a few.
+These are skills that do not only apply to academics but are transferable for everyday life.
+Later on, in my college years, I was placed in a similar situation, but that situation felt worse.
 I had four classes, two jobs, and a LSAT intensive course.
 I applied everything I learned from my past semesters and obtained a 3.9 G.P.A.
-I believe these are essential skills needed to thrive in any environment, but especially as a law student and a future attorney.
+I believe these are essential skills needed to thrive in any environment, especially as a law student and a future attorney.
 Conclusion(s):

-CUNY Law is an institution that will prepare me well to embark on this journey to become an attorney.
+CUNY Law is an institution that will prepare me to embark on this journey as an attorney.
 The Criminal Defense Clinic will give me the opportunity to work hand in hand with the criminal justice system.
 My background with paralegal work will certainly add a unique perspective to this program.
-Also, having the chance to be part of an institution that is known to be the best in the Public Service sector is my main reason for applying to CUNY Law.
-I want to work with local citizens who lack financial resources and need proper legal advice, as my family did.
-During my undergraduate studies, I developed the idea that, in the future, I want to launch a non-profit agency that helps deter ex-convicts from re-offending.
+Also, having the chance to be part of an institution that is known to be the best in the Public Service sector, is my main reason for applying to CUNY Law.
+I want to work with local citizens who lack financial resources and need proper legal advice; like my family did at one point.
+During my undergraduate studies, I developed the idea that in the future I want to launch a non-profit agency that helps deter ex-convicts from re-offending.
 I volunteered in two organizations (Exodus Transitional Community and the Center for Law and Justice) that helped ex-offenders transition back into society.
-These programs offered ex-offenders employment opportunities, resume critique, interview preparations, G.E.D help, and much more.
+These programs offered ex-offenders with employment opportunities, resume critique, interview preparations, G.E.D help, and much more.
 This program is an idea that I would love to start in the CUNY Law community.
 If accepted, I know I will be a valuable addition to CUNY Law.

-Brooklyn Law is an institution that will prepare me well to embark on this journey to become an attorney.
-Having the opportunity to learn from the Brooklyn District Attorney Clinic, Criminal Appeals Defense Clinic, and the Criminal Practice Externship will give me important experience working hand in hand with the criminal justice system.
+Brooklyn Law is an institution that will prepare me to embark on this journey as an attorney.
+Having the opportunity to learn from the Brooklyn District Attorney Clinic, Criminal Appeals Defense Clinic, and the Criminal Practice Externship will allow me the opportunity to work hand in hand with the criminal justice system.
 My background with paralegal work will certainly add a unique perspective to this program.
-Also, my main reason for applying to Brooklyn Law is to be part of an institution that houses the Public Interest-Public Service (PIpS) program.
-I want to work with local citizens who lack financial resources and need proper legal advice, as my family did.
-With the experience gained at Brooklyn Law, I plan to launch a Public Service program to help those who need (knowledgeable) legal representation but are financially disadvantaged.
-I believe the Center for Urban Business Entrepreneurship (C.U.B.E) and Business Boot Camp will help me achieve my goals.
+Also, being part of an institution that houses the Public Interest-Public Service (PIpS) program, is my main reason for applying to Brooklyn Law.
+I want to work with local citizens who lack financial resources and need proper legal advice; like my family did at one point.
+With the experience gained in Brooklyn Law, I plan to launch a Public Service program- helping those who need proper legal representation but are financially disadvantaged.
+I believe the Center for Urban Business Entrepreneurship (C.U.B.E) and Business Boot Camp, will prepare me to embark on this journey.
 If accepted, I know I will be a valuable addition to Brooklyn Law.